 “Beneath blue skies in Switzerland, in the cheerful bustling town of Basel, there once lived a great theologian.
 Each week he taught a seminar at the university, chewing his pipe happily, while students crowded the floor, pressed hard against those ancient walls, laughing at his jokes and responding to his questions with nervous sincerity.
 He spent his evenings drinking wine and going to concerts and entertaining visitors from faraway places who asked him questions shyly in halting German.
 On weekends, he tossed bread to the ducks at the river or rode horses or went to see the animals at the zoo.
 On Sunday mornings he went to prison and preached in the dimly lit whitewashed chapel; he spoke like a young man (though he was old, with a heart full of old men’s stories) and after the service he exchanged cigars and jokes with the inmates, assuring them that God was, after all, a very jolly God.
+People used to say that in order to hear the famous Dr Barth preach, they had to commit a crime.

 But more than anything, the theologian loved to return each day to his study and to sit writing at his desk, a dark little question-mark hunched in his crumpled suit amidst curling pipe smoke and walls of books that peered down at his labours with all the curious attentiveness of indulgent friends or obstinate relatives.
 In this manner, day in day out, he filled reams of paper with that cramped inky hand.
 Volume upon volume tumbled brick-like from his pen, solemn great tomes as big and hard and sturdy as workmen’s boots.